tejeshredddy/my2-VeeramReddy/README.md

 Kashmir is located in the northern region of India and is known for its *stunning natural beauty, rich culture, and friendly peopley*.
 Unique things in Kashmir are:

-**traditional Kashmir# my2-VeeramReddy

-# TejeshReddy VeeramReddy

-###### Kashmir

-Kashmir is located in the northern region of India and is known for its *stunning natural beauty, rich culture, and friendly peopley*.
-Unique things in Kashmir are:

 *traditional Kashmiri dresses*

 *Pheran*

 *The unique copper kettles called Samovar*

-*
 ## Favorite Feast Spot:

 The best three places are: